ShobhinSaj/S_ThomasSaj_WEB601Assignments_Smartphones/S_ThomasSaj_SmartPhones/README.md

-# Angular Application v4
+# Angular Application v5

 Angular App based on the theme "Smartphones" developed as part of Assignment #2 for the course WEB601[JavaScript 5].

 ## Changes/Additions
-1. Content-Card component modified to handle cards display instead of having Content-list component display cards.
+1. New component Create-Content added to enable adding new devices to the array.
-2. Content-Card component html modified to display default image in case image is not set for content-card.
+2. Create-Content component html modified to have a form to enter the new device information.
-3. New Attribute directive "HoverAffect" created to manipulate styling dynamically in response to mouse events such as mouseenter,mouseleave etc.
+3. Create-Content component ts file modified to validate the new device obnject and emit the same to be received at Content-list component.
+4. addNewDev() method added to Content-list component ts to receive the new device objct emitted by Create-Content component and add it to contentArray[Array of devices]

 ## Getting Started